ArashPartow/exprtk/readme.txt

    sum(x > 0 and x < 5) == x[]

-When utilizing external user defined  vectors via the symbol table  as opposed to expression local defined vectors, the typical  'add_vector' method from the symbol table will register the entirety of the  vector that is passed.
+When utilising external user defined  vectors via the symbol table  as opposed to expression local defined vectors, the typical  'add_vector' method from the symbol table will register the entirety of the  vector that is passed.
 The following example attempts to evaluate the sum  of